Meme Stocks vs Hedge Fund Titans

 What these ‘meme’ stock traders are doing is, in effect, exploiting the opportunities created by social media to disrupt the normal workings of the stock market.

-What we’re seeing in the last 24-hours is action from the SEC, Federal Reserve and many brokers, to alleviate the situation and return the market to a ‘more stable’ operating environment.
-To do so means margin rates have been increased by up to 300% and options trading has been put into liquidation.
+What we’re seeing in the last 24-hours is action from the SEC, Federal Reserve and many brokers.
+The action is to alleviate the situation and return the market to a ‘more stable’ operating environment.
+To do so means margin rates have been increased by up to 300%.
+Options trading has been put into liquidation.

 Can it get any worse?
 Apparently so.

-Robinhood traders have now filed a class action lawsuit against the company’s decision to restrict the transactions of individual investors, while allowing hedge funds to trade the stocks freely.
+Robinhood traders have now filed a class-action lawsuit against the company’s decision to restrict the transactions of individual investors.
+Hedge fund titans continued to be allowed to trade the stocks freely.

 This is so 2000’s.